itechpros/servoy-docker/README.md

 **Docker Compose file example with a volume for persistent storage**
 docker-compose.yml
 Saves the /var/lib/postgresql/data folder on the Docker container into the /container_volumes/pg folder on the host machine.
+For Docker Cloud, use the same technique, adding a volumes property.
 ```YAML
 version: '3'
 services: